ordovician/Zacktron-33/README.md

 Branching is done similar to MIPS.
 One compares the contents of a register to 0.
 So e.g. `BGT x2, multiply` will make a jump to `multiply` if the contents of `x2` register is larger than 0.

+## Install and Usage
+You can use the the `zig build --help` command to get overview over how to build and use the files.

+    ❯ zig build --help
+    Usage: zig build [steps] [options]

+    Steps:
+    install (default)            Copy build artifacts to prefix path uninstall                    Remove build artifacts from prefix path assemble                     Run the assembler
+    simulate                     Run the simulator

+Running `zig build` will create two executables `assemble` and `simulate` in the `zig-out` directory.
+You can install built executable anywhere with the `zig build install` command.
+To install in the current directory, you can write:

+    ❯ zig build install -p . --prefix-exe-dir .

+To build and run an executable directly you can write the following:

+    ❯ zig build assemble
+    ❯ zig build simulate

 ## Remarks on Difference from Julia Implementation
 Julia is a high level language and Zig is a low level language, which tend to force a different way of thinking about the problem.
 In Julia working is text strings is very convenient and easy.
 In Zig it is often far more verbose to use Zig in a Julia fashion because that involves doing a lot of operations which allocate new memory.
 E.g. if you want to uppercase a whole string, you need to actually allocate new memory for this new uppercase string.